EcoFlow 220W solar panel

 The front face catches direct sun and the rear face recovers light reflected by the ground, which increases output.
 The conversion rate can reach 25%, above a classic monofacial panel of equivalent power.

 Yes.
-Its built-in XT60 cable plugs straight into EcoFlow power stations in the RIVER and DELTA series.
+Its built-in XT60 cable plugs straight into EcoFlow power stations in the River and Delta series.
 For other brands, an adapter to your station's solar input format may be needed.

 Yes.
 Its IP68 certification offers high protection against water and dust, letting it stay outside even in a shower.
 It also carries a 5-year warranty.